3-manifolds/SnapPy/doc_src/ptolemy_examples2.rst

                    'zpp_0000_1': Mod(x + 1, x^2 + x + 1)},
 		  is_numerical = False, ...)]]

+**Remark**: The shapes will be given as element in the Ptolemy field with definining polynomial being the second argument to ``Mod(..., ...)``, here, x\ :sup:`2`\ +x+1.
+The Ptolemy field is a (possibly trivial) extension of the shape field.
+For *N* =2, the Ptolemy field is the trace field [GGZ2014]_ and an iterated square extension of the shape field which is the invariant trace field for a cusped manifold.

 And numerically, so that we can compare to SnapPy's shapes::

     >>> zs.numerical()